 - A business recovery grant of £2,500 for eligible small and medium sized enterprises which have suffered severe impacts from the floods that cannot be recovered from insurance.

-You can do this by emailing [email protected] Please include your name and contact information, the address of the property, a description of the damage caused, and photographs of the damage.
+Please include your name and contact information, the address of the property, a description of the damage caused, and photographs of the damage.

 Councillor Andy Smith, Cabinet Member for Customer Services & Innovation, said: